I nodded.

 "So?"
 I said.
 "What's that got to do with it?"

-"Well, I remember hearing somewhere that one should never do anything to cause harm to another human being nor should one allow another to be harmed through inaction."
+"Well, I remember hearing somewhere that The Buddha advocated never causing harm to another human being, nor allowing someone to be harmed through inaction."

 "And your point is?"
 I said.

-"Isaac Asimov wrote that," I said.
+"Isaac Asimov wrote that about not harming anyone," I said.
 "It comes from his book, I, Robot.
 What you just described is the First Law of Robotics."

 "Yeah, sure, I guess," I said.